coreinfrastructure/best-practices-badge/doc/other.md

     *Rationale*: See
      <https://github.com/linuxfoundation/cii-best-practices-badge/issues/453>

+*   <a name="build_preserve_debug"></a>
+    The build and installation system SHOULD preserve debugging information if they are requested in the relevant flags (e.g., "install -s" is not used).
+    If there is no build or installation system (e.g., typical JavaScript libraries), this is N/A.
+    *Details*: E.G., setting CFLAGS (C) or CXXFLAGS (C++) should create the relevant debugging information if those languages are used, and they should not be stripped during installation.
+Debugging information is needed for support and analysis, and also useful for measuring the presence of hardening features in the compiled binaries.

 *   <a name="build_repeatable"></a>
     The project MUST be able to repeat the process of generating information from source files and get exactly